Around the Press: Meghan Grant

 1. What story are you most proud of?

 “Holy heck, that’s a tough one.
 I did a lot of work on the Alex Radita murder case.
 Alex was a 15 year old boy who had diabetes and despite having almost killed him a couple of times by refusing to treat his illness, his parents Emil and Rodica Radita continued to fail to medicate their son until he died in 2013 weighing just 37 lbs.
 Police didn’t release many details at the time of his death and it was about a year before his parents were charged with first-degree murder.
 During that year, I was able to get information from sources that Alex had once been seized by social services, returned after a year with a foster mother who got him healthy and chubby before his family fled B.C. to Alberta.
-In Alberta where they lived for years, Alex never saw a doctor and never attended school It exposed failings within the child welfare and education systems and sparked calls for change.”
+In Alberta where they lived for years, Alex never saw a doctor and never attended school.
+It exposed failings within the child welfare and education systems and sparked calls for change.”

 2. What tips would you give someone pitching you?